-- The Apple iPod iTunes Antitrust Litig., Case No. C-05-00037-JW (N.D.
+- The Apple iPod iTunes Antitrust Litig., No. C-05-00037-JW (N.D.
 Cal.).
-The Firm is lead counsel for a class of iPod purchasers who challenged Apple’s use of iPod software and firmware updates to prevent consumers who purchased music from non-Apple sources from playing it on their iPods.
+Robbins Geller is lead counsel for a class of iPod purchasers who challenged Apple’s use of iPod software and firmware updates to prevent consumers who purchased music from non-Apple sources from playing it on their iPods.
 Apple’s conduct resulted in monopolies in the digital music and portable digital music player markets and enabled the company to charge inflated prices for millions of iPods.
 The certified class includes individuals and businesses that purchased iPods directly from Apple between September 12, 2006 and March 31, 2009.
-The court has denied in part Apple's motion for summary judgment.
-Plaintiffs expect to try the case in late 2013.
+Plaintiffs expect to try the case in 2014.

-- Dahl v.
-Bain Capital Partners, LLC, MDL No. 1023 (S.D.N.Y.).
-Case No. 07-cv-12388-EFH (D. Mass).
+Dahl v.
+Bain Capital Partners, LLC, No. 07-cv-12388-EFH (D. Mass).
 Robbins Geller attorneys are co-lead counsel on behalf of shareholders in this action against the nation’s largest private equity firms who have colluded to restrain competition to suppress prices paid to shareholders of public companies in connection with leveraged buyouts.
-The trial court denied in part the defendants’ motion for summary judgment.
+The trial court denied in part the defendants’ motion to dismiss and after the completion of discovery, the court also largely denied defendants’ motion for summary judgment.

-- In re Digital Music Antitrust Litig., 06 MDL No. 1780 (S.D.N.Y.).
-Robbins Geller attorneys are co-lead counsel in an action against the major music labels (Sony-BMG, EMI, Universal and Warner Music Group) in a case involving music that can be downloaded digitally from the Internet.
+In re Digital Music Antitrust Litig., 06 MDL No. 1780 (S.D.N.Y.).
+The Firm’s attorneys are co-lead counsel in an action against the major music labels (Sony-BMG, EMI, Universal and Warner Music Group) in a case involving music that can be downloaded digitally from the Internet.
 Plaintiffs allege that defendants restrained the development of digital downloads and agreed to fix the distribution price of digital downloads at supracompetitive prices.
 Plaintiffs also allege that as a result of defendants’ restraint of the development of digital downloads, and the market and price for downloads, defendants were able to maintain the prices of their CDs at supracompetitive levels.
 The Second Circuit Court of Appeals upheld plaintiffs’ complaint, reversing the trial court’s dismissal.
 Discovery is ongoing.

 In re Dynamic Random Access Memory (DRAM) Antitrust Litig., 02 MDL No. 1486 (N.D.
 Cal.).
 Robbins Geller attorneys served on the executive committee in this multi-district class action in which a class of purchasers of dynamic random access memory (or DRAM) chips alleged that the leading manufacturers of semiconductor products fixed the price of DRAM chips from the fall of 2001 through at least the end of June 2002.
 The case settled for more than $300 million.

-- Microsoft I-V Cases, JCCP No. 4106 (Cal.
+Microsoft I-V Cases, JCCP No. 4106 (Cal.
 Super.
-Ct., San Francisco County).
+Ct., San Francisco Cnty.).
 Robbins Geller attorneys served on the executive committee in these consolidated cases in which California indirect purchasers challenged Microsoft’s illegal exercise of monopoly power in the operating system, word processing and spreadsheet markets.
 In a settlement approved by the court, class counsel obtained an unprecedented $1.1 billion worth of relief for the business and consumer class members who purchased the Microsoft products.